Configuration Options

 ZWIFT_GID current users group id Sets the GID that Zwift will run as (docker only)

-DEBUG If set enabled debug of zwift script set -x
+DEBUG 0 If set to 1, enable debug of zwift script set -x

 VGA_DEVICE_FLAG Override GPU/device flags for container (--gpus=all)